-Sent by Alfred Russel Wallace, Lobo Raman, 100 Miles E. of Bencoolen, Sumatra to Henry Walter Bates [none given] on 10 December 1861.
+Sent by Alfred Russel Wallace, Lobo Raman, 100 Miles East of Bencoolen, Sumatra Island, [Indonesia] to Henry Walter Bates [none given] on 10 December 1861.

 A typical letter handwritten by author in English and signed by author.

 An original MS